 In addition, we are exposed to risks of foreign currency fluctuation primarily from cash balances, accounts receivables and intercompany accounts denominated in foreign currencies and are subject to the resulting transaction gains and losses, which are recorded as a component of general and administrative expenses.
-We recognized net foreign currency transaction gains of \$0.3 million in fiscal 2014, and net foreign currency transaction losses of \$0.3 million, and \$0.2 million in fiscal 2014, fiscal 2013 and fiscal 2012, respectively.
+We recognized net foreign currency transaction gains of \$0.1 million in fiscal 2015, \$0.3 million in fiscal 2014, and net foreign currency transaction losses of \$0.3 million in fiscal 2013.